Tags

 Kindly ignore my office area on the other end of the counter.
 Thank you.

-Grab a pie tin and add the Panko bread crumbs, grated parmesan, cayenne, Italian seasoning, and dried parsley.
+Grab a pie tin and add the Panko bread crumbs, grated Parmesan, cayenne, Italian seasoning, and dried parsley.
 Stir The Dry Stuff together with a fork, until combined.
 Panko breadcrumbs are crucial to the vegetables being very crispy.
 Don’t substitute the plain ones, okay?
 Promise?
 Good.

 I passed this job off on Son #3, as well.
 He managed to keep the majority of the Dry Stuff in the pie plate. ((Sniff!
 Sniff!))
 My boy is growing up!